IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

     .. tip:: You can obtain an array from a generator with :ts:`Array.from(vm.$getErrors())` or :ts:`[...vm.$getErrors()]`

 :ts:`readonly $hasError: boolean`
-    Indicates if any propertioes have validation errors.
+    Indicates if any properties have validation errors.

 |